-Primary Plan/Secondary Plan: The Order of Benefit Determination rules determine whether this Plan is a Primary Plan or a Secondary Plan as to another Group Benefit Plan covering the person.
-When this Plan is a Primary Plan, its benefits are determined before those of the other Group Benefit Plan and without considering the other Group Benefit Plan's benefits.
+Primary Plan/Secondary Plan: The Order of Benefit Determination rules determine whether this Plan is a Primary Plan or a Secondary Planasto another Group Benefit Plancovering the person.
+When this Planis a Primary Plan, its benefits are determined before those of the other Group Benefit Plan and without considering the other Group Benefit Plan's benefits.
 When this Plan is a Secondary Plan, its benefits are determined after those of the other Group Benefit Plan and may be reduced because of the other Group Benefit Plan's benefits.
-When there are more than two Group Benefit Plans covering the individual, this Plan may be a Primary Plan as to one or more other Group Benefit Plans, and may be a secondary plan as to a different Group Benefit Plan or Group Benefit Plans.
+When there are more than two Group Benefit Plans covering the individual, this Plan may be a Primary Plan as to one or more other Group Benefit Plans, and may be a secondary plan as to a different Group Benefit Plans.

-Allowable Expense: a necessary, reasonable and customary item of expense for health care; when the item of expense is covered at least in part by one or more Group Benefit Plans covering the individual for whom the Claim is made.
+Allowable Expense: an eccessary, reasonable and customary item of expense for health care; when the item of expense is covered at least in part by one or more Group Benefit Plans covering the individual for whom the Claim is made.
 When a plan provides benefits in the form of services, the reasonable cash value of each service rendered will be considered both an Allowable Expense and a benefit paid.
 When benefits are reduced under a primary plan because a covered individual does not comply with the plan provisions, the amount of such reduction will not be considered an Allowable Expense.
 Examples of such provision are those related to second surgical opinions, precertification of admissions or services, and preferred provider arrangements.